isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-can-bed-bugs-survive-in-water.markdown

 In particular, the wardrobes should be
 [sprayed with an effective bed bug](https://pestpolicy.com/best-bed-bug-spray/) spray to kill bed bugs, nymphs, and eggs.
-When youre sure the whole house is adequately treated for bed bugs, remove your clothes from the dryer, fold and return them into the wardrobes.Â Read Also:
+When youre sure the whole house is adequately treated for bed bugs, remove your clothes from the dryer, fold and return them into the wardrobes.
+Read Also:
 [CrossFire for Bed Bugs](https://pestpolicy.com/crossfire-for-bed-bugs/)
-## **ConclusionÂ **
+## **Conclusion **
 [Bed bugs will quickly](https://pestpolicy.com/do-bed-bugs-jump/) drown in the water when submerged.
 So, washing your clothes, bedding, curtains, and other fabrics provides a great way of containing bed bugs.
 Washing should be done with water at 125F or more to
 [kill bed bugs](https://pestpolicy.com/does-lysol-kill-bed-bugs/)